-- ENABLE\ODIL: set to ON to build Odil dependencies. - ENABLE\OPENCV\CONTRIB: set to ON to build OpenCV contrib extra modules. - ENABLE\OPENCV\CUDA: set to ON to build OpenCV with CUDA support. - ENABLE\OPEN\MP: set to ON to enable OpenMP. - ENABLE PCL CUDA: set to ON to build PCL with CUDA support.
+- ENABLE\OGRE: set to ON to build ogre. - ENABLE\OPENCV\CONTRIB: set to ON to build OpenCV contrib extra modules. - ENABLE\OPENCV\CUDA: set to ON to build OpenCV with CUDA support. - ENABLE\OPEN\MP: set to ON to enable OpenMP. - ENABLE BUILD ORB SLAM2: set to ON to build ORB Slam 2. - ENABLE PCL: set to ON to build PCL. - ENABLE\PCL\CUDA: set to ON to build PCL with CUDA support. - ENABLE\REALSENSE: set to ON to build librealsense. - ENABLE\SOFA: set to ON to build sofa.